Does your company have a formula for sales success? Do you have a step-by-step formula for advancing each sales opportunity?

 In most jobs, there are processes in place that will produce the end results you seek if they are followed.
 Moses’ stone tablets would have less weight than the strict adherence to the ISO process in most manufacturing facilities, So why is there not a more predictable, accountable, measurable process for the sales team?

-Level 1 companies, which don’t have a standard sales process and may, in fact, be anti-process.
+- The first level are companies which don’t have a standard sales process and may, in fact, be anti-process.
 Salespeople do their own thing.
 It’s not that the company can’t be successful, but it does mean sales can’t be predictable.

-Level 4 companies have a process, monitor the process, tweak the process, and use the data the process generates to predict outcomes and trends.
+- Finally, level four companies have a process, monitor the process, tweak the process, and use the data the process generates to predict outcomes and trends.

 Trailer and Dickie’s research concludes that Level 4 companies outperform all other companies by nearly double in their abilities to: